rawilk/laravel-printing/docs/basic-usage/printer.md

 -   description
 -   online
 -   status
--   trays
+-   trays (If supported by the driver)
--   capabilities (PrintNode only currently)
+-   capabilities (If supported by the driver)

+> {note} Some drivers may serialize this slightly different.